puppetlabs/puppetlabs-puppet_agent/README.markdown

 ### What puppet_agent affects

-* Puppet, Facter, Hiera, and MCollective (MCollective is no longer included in puppet6 installs).
+* Puppet, Facter, Hiera, and MCollective (MCollective is no longer included in Puppet 6 installs).
 * Puppet's SSL directory and puppet.conf.
 * Removes deprecated settings from puppet.conf.